The management team comprises:

 For 27 years, Stuart was engaged in the design, development and production of light-sources with GE Lighting.
 He has published widely on the science and technology of light sources, high temperature chemistry and thermodynamic data.
 He was the project manager for In-Situ Resource Utilization (ISRU) studies funded by NASA/ESA.
 He is the winner of the IEC Centenary Challenge with Professor Georges Zissis and was a Visiting Fellow at Nottingham Trent University 2007-2010.

-Peter Crook, Head of Finance: BSc (Hons), C.Eng.
-MBA
+Peter Crook, Commercial Manager: BSc (Hons), C.Eng., MBA

-Peter has over 40 years' experience across project management, business consultancy, finance and general management in several industries.
+Peter has over 40 years experience in project management, business consultancy, finance and general management across several industries.
 He has worked in construction, business improvement and commercialisation projects and with large corporates and SMEs including British Steel, Government Agencies and Coopers & Lybrand.
+Engineering degree from City University (1978), Chartered Engineer (1981) and MBA from Cranfield School of Management (1983).

 Ceravision maintains an extensive Intellectual Property (“IP”) portfolio comprising Patents, Trade Marks and Design Rights.